potassco/plasp/doc/output-format.md

 The initial state contains all [variable](#variables) assignments that hold before executing any [actions](#actions).

-Note that with PDDL, the initial state might not assign values to all variables.
-Instead, unassigned values have to be assigned `false` manually.
+Note that with PDDL, `plasp` sets all unspecified initial state variables to `false` in order to make the initial state total.

 ### Goal